What are the responsibilities and job description for the Comptroller - Program Specialist position at Texas Comptroller of Public Accounts?

 Education:

-One additional year of analyzing and adhering to regulatory, legislative, or technical policies/programs, may substitute for thirty semester hours of educational requirement with a maximum substitution of 120 semester hours (four years).
+- One additional year of experience in accounting, finance, or business may substitute for thirty semester hours of the required education, with a maximum of 120 semester hours (four years).

 At the Comptroller's office, we know potential employees are looking for more than just a paycheck.
 The agency offers a strong benefits package for you and your family.
 Insurance, retirement plans, and a flexible work schedule are just the start.
 See our benefits offering